tpm2-software/tpm2-tools/man/tss2_getappdata.1.md

   * **-p**, **\--path**:

     Path of the object for which the appData will be loaded.
-MUST NOT be NULL.

   * **-o**, **\--appData**:

     Returns a copy of the stored data.
-MAY be NULL.
+Optional parameter.

 [common tss2 options](common/tss2-options.md)

 # EXAMPLE
 ```
 tss2_getappdata --path HS/SRK/myRSACrypt --appData appData
 ```